gromacs/gromacs/docs/release-notes/2022/major/deprecated-functionality.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-When atom masses or van-der-Waals radii are needed, we suggest building a proper GROMACS topology instead of using PDB files directly, even if the tool supports it.
+When atom masses or van-der-Waals radii are needed, we suggest building a proper |Gromacs| topology instead of using PDB files directly, even if the tool supports it.

 :issue:`3368`